gnachman/iterm2-website/source/_includes/3.5/documentation-dynamic-profiles.md

 Files in this folder are expected to be formatted as Apple <a href="https://en.wikipedia.org/wiki/Property_list">Property Lists</a>.
 No particular file extension is required.
 All files in the folder must be valid property lists.
 If any is malformed, then no changes will be processed.

-Files ending in `~` are ignored.

-Both the DynamicProfiles folder as well as files within the folder may be symbolic links.

 ### Property List Format

 A property list describes a data structure consisting of arrays, dictionaries, strings, integers, and boolean values.
 Property lists may be written in JSON or XML.
 Here's an example of the skeletal structure of a JSON property list that iTerm2 expects for Dynamic Profiles: